mtollefsen/notebooks/README.md

 # Data-Cleanup
-Repository of code for cleaning datasets before they're uploaded to my SQL database.
+Repository of code for cleaning datasets before they're uploaded to my SQLite database.
 Notebooks are used to show my thought process and reasoning as I'm cleaning the data.
 A file of just the code is paired with every notebook.

 # Data Sources